Carniv0re/OSTandfurious/README.md

 # OSTandfurious
-In this game, you have to steer clear of other cars and get as far as possible.
-Can you get the record?

 Ostandfurious ist ein Mobile Game für das Modul Mobile and GUI Engineering (MGE).
 Versuche den entgegenkommenden Fahrzeugen auszuweichen und fahre so weit wie möglich um den Rekord zu schlagen!